PhilFM/Robust-M-Estimation/pypi_package/README.md

 ### Example code for the `IRLS` and `SupGaussNewton` classes

-The simplest non-trivial example of an IRLS/Sup-GN model class is to support fitting a straight line through 2D data, with the model $y=ax+b $, where $a $ is the gradient of the line and
+The simplest non-trivial example of an IRLS/Sup-GN model class is to support fitting a straight line through 2D data, with the model $y=ax+b$, where $a$ is the gradient of the line and
-$b $ is the intercept.
+$b$ is the intercept.
 The model class for line fitting might look like this:
 ```
 import numpy as np